Niigata Japan Travel Guide

 Always seek permission to photograph people.
 Be discreet when taking photos in holy sites.
 Avoid discussing sensitive political topics.

-Japan is a safe a place for all travelers.
+Japan is a safe a location for all travelers.
 Public displays of same-sex affection are rare but tolerated.
 Niigata, more regional, might be more conservative than major cities like Tokyo, but hospitality is generally universal.

-Details for handling your daily interactions and addressing any unforeseen circumstances are here.
+Details for managing your daily interactions and addressing any unforeseen circumstances are here.

 Free Wi-Fi is widely available at airports, major train stations, many hotels, cafes, convenience stores, and some public spaces.
 Look for "Japan Free Wi-Fi" spots.